raymondworkshop/raymondworkshop.github.io/_posts/self/2021-04-05-I-love-you-but.md

 layout: post
 title: notes on I love you but I'm Not in Love with You
 date: 2021-04-05
-tags: [notes, love, softskills, insight, important, learning]
+tags: [notes, love, softskill, insight, important, learning]
 ---
 ### Truely to **Understand**